abinashpradhan01/realtime-aerial-objects-detection-system/README.md

-# 🛡️ Real-Time Drone Intrusion Detection System
+# 🛡️ Real-Time Drone Detection System

 A sophisticated drone and aerial object detection system powered by custom-trained YOLOv11 models.
 Designed for real-time surveillance, security, and defense applications with both video analysis and live webcam detection capabilities.